By: Garland Davis

 Becker kept a Bible in every room of the cabin, the barn, and the outhouse.
 I never figured out why.
 I’ll bet she could quote the entire book verbatim.
 I know she sure quoted passages to me many times.
 And she wasn’t above preaching to you, whether you needed it or not.
 She seemed to dislike, if not outright hate, little boys and I guess she figured that we needed preaching to.

 I hated going to Possum Holler.
 Every time we went, the first thing she would say to my dad was, “Did you git that boy’s name changed to Salmons yet.
 You know he’s a Bastard.
 Ain’t no reason to advertise and let ever body else know.”
 Besides, who wants to be a Davis?
-They’s just and bunch of worthless drunks and moonshiners.
+They’s just a bunch of worthless drunks and moonshiners.
 Ain’t a dang one of ‘em any good.
 Even Jefferson Davis was a drinker.
 Ain’t nothing good ever come of drinking.”
 My mama refused to go with us to the mountains.
 She said having the Davis name put down by Becker once was more than enough.

 This brings up the story of Becker and the moonshine.
 “Square (his name was Squire Cleary, but everyone called him Square) spent one fall moving a liquor still up the side of the mountain above Becker’s cabin.
 He hid it well, and figured that, come spring, he would become the main supplier of White Likker (Moonshine) for all of Possum Holler.